On the flows of linear fields: Linear derivations versus linear vector fields on vector bundles

 for $e_m\in E$ and any $e\in\Gamma(E)$ such that $e(m)=e_m$.
 This can be checked by explicit computations on linear and pullback functions on $E$: on $q^*f$ for $f\in C^\infty(M)$

 and on $\ell_\epsilon$ for $\epsilon \in\Gamma(E^*)$

 Since $E$ has a smooth atlas with linear and pullback coordinate functions, this shows \eqref{explicit_hat_D}.

-As a consequence, the following proposition can be proved, see \cite{Mackenzie05}. \begin{proposition} Let $q\colon E\to M$ be an $n$-fold vector bundle and choose derivations $D$, $D_1$ and $D_2$ of $E$ with symbols $X$, $X_1$ and $X_2$, respectively, as well as sections $e, e_1, e_2\in\Gamma(E)$.
+As a consequence, the following proposition can be proved, see \cite{Mackenzie05}. \begin{proposition} Let $q\colon E\to M$ be a smooth vector bundle and choose derivations $D$, $D_1$ and $D_2$ of $E$ with symbols $X$, $X_1$ and $X_2$, respectively, as well as sections $e, e_1, e_2\in\Gamma(E)$.
 Then

-\end{proposition} The first equality shows that the map $\lie D(E)\to \mx^l(E)$, $D\mapsto\widehat{D}$ is an isomorphism of Lie algebras.
+\end{proposition} The first equality shows that the map $\lie D(E)\to \mx^l(E)$, $D\mapsto\widehat{D}$ is an isomorphism of \emph{Lie algebras}.

 \begin{proof}[Proof of Proposition \ref{brackets}] The third equation was already proved.
 For the second one, compute for $f\in C^\infty(M)$ and $\epsilon\in\Gamma(E^*)$:

 and

 Similarly compute for the first equation